The world's GREATEST desserts – how many British favourites made the list?

 JM Travel Photography/Shutterstock

-There is no denying the brilliance of all ice creams, but Italian gelato deserves a special mention.
+Ice cream is delicious in all its forms, but Italian gelato deserves a special mention.
 The key difference between gelato and regular ice cream is that gelato typically has a lower fat content and much more air.
 This leads to a lighter, fluffier dessert with more intense flavours than denser ice cream.
 No matter where you are in the world, it’s hard to pass by an Italian gelato shop without stopping in for a scoop of bright green pistachio or glossy dark chocolate.

 35. Churros, Spain and Portugal